Rishi Opel, Writer and Director of The Grind, discusses the making of the film

 Once I had a version of the script I was happy with I decided to start crewing.
 I had known Paul Young (Co-Producer) for a number of years and we were always talking about movies.
 Paul Young read the treatment and the script.
 He felt it was an excellent concept and he wanted to produce.

-I was auditioning for the film and a young actor Freddie Connor auditioned for the role of Vince.
-He did a superb audition and when I offered him the role of Vince he showed such enthusiasm for the film that we brought him on board as a producer.
-Freddie was one of the main producers and he also brought to the table some new producers; Brendon O’Loughlin, Stephen Follows & Sheraiah Larcher.
+I was casting for the film and a young actor, Freddie Connor, auditioned for the role of Vince.
+He was superb and when I offered him the role of Vince he showed such enthusiasm for the film that we brought him on board as a producer.
+Freddie was one of the main producers and he also brought to the table some new producers; Brendon O’Loughlin, Stephen Follows and Sheraiah Larcher.

-The main characters were based on people who I had met over the years and had enough of an effect on me that I remembered them.
+The main characters were influenced by people who I had met over the years and had enough of an effect on me that I remembered them.
 They were also a mix of different sides of my personality.

-I based the character of Vince (Freddie Connor) on a good friend I grew up with.
-His name was Varinderpal and he was a DJ.
-In the mid 90's we used to DJ together in the nightclubs in London.
-He went on to run club nights with artists such as Asian DUB foundation, Juggy D, Rishi Rich as well as artists from So Solid Crew.
-It was my experience of being around Varinderpal that helped me develop the character of Vince.
+The creation of the character Vince (Freddie Connor) also came from various people I used to know while working as a DJ.
+In the mid 90's we used to DJ together throughout nightclubs in London.
+A number of them went on to run clubs with artists such as Asian DUB foundation, Juggy D and Rishi Rich.
+It was my experience of being around these guys that helped me develop the character of Vince and his goals and story arc.

-I based the character of Dave from Al Pacino’s character Carlito Brigante in Carlito’s Way and Paul Sorvino’s character Paul Cicero from Goodfellas.
+The creation of the character Dave was inspired by Paul Sorvino’s character Paul Cicero from Goodfellas.
 A lot of British and American gangster movies helped me develop the character of Dave.
-I based the character of Nancy from Lorraine Bracco’s character Karen Hill in Goodfellas.
+The creation of the character Nancy was inspired from Lorraine Bracco’s character Karen Hill in Goodfellas.
+I wanted Nancy to be feisty and possessive, but yet supportive to Vince's career aspirations.

 Yes, I think every film maker has to compromise especially when it comes to finding investment and funding.
 I learned that not everyone was happy with my vision and unless I funded my own films from my own cash-flow then I needed to make changes.